-Minutes of the Finance and Audit Committee Meeting Marcum Conference Center, Oxford, Ohio Thursday, June 22, 2023
+Minutes of the Finance and Audit Committee Meeting Marcum Conference Center, Oxford, Ohio Thursday, May 11, 2023

 Committee Chair, National Trustee Mark Sullivan, called the meeting to order at 1:00 p.m., with sufficient members present to constitute a quorum.
 The meeting was held in the Marcum Conference Center on the Oxford campus.
-Roll was called; attending with Trustee Sullivan were Committee members; Trustee Steve Anderson, and National Trustee Biff Bowman.
-Committee members, Trustee Mary Schell, Rod Robinson, and Sandra Collins; and National Trustee Dinesh Paliwal were absent.
-Also attending were Trustees Debbie Feldman, Beth McNellie, and John Pascoe; and Student Trustee Jack Fazio.
+Roll was called; attending with Trustee Sullivan were Committee members; Trustees Steve Anderson, Sandra Collins, Rod Robinson, and Mary Schell; and National Trustee Biff Bowman.
+Committee member, National Trustee Dinesh Paliwal was absent.
+Also attending were Trustees Deborah Feldman, Zachary Haines, Beth McNellie, and John Pascoe.

-In addition to the Trustees, attending for all or part of the meeting were President Crawford, Senior Vice President David Creamer, and Provost Liz Mullenix; Vice Presidents Cristina Alcalde, Jayne Brownell, Brad Bundy, Sue McDowell, Jessica Rivinius, David Seidl, Amy Shoemaker, Brent Shock and Randi Thomas; along with Associate Vice President Dawn Fahner, Director of Executive Communications Ashlea Jones, and Ted Pickerill, Chief of Staff and Secretary to the Board of Trustees.
-Also present to address or assist the Committee were; Associate Vice President for Budgeting and Analysis, David Ellis; Associate Treasurer and CFO of the Foundation Board Bruce Guiot; Chief Audit Officer Terry Moore; and Associate Vice President for Facilities Planning and Operations, Cody Powell; along with many others in attendance to assist or observe.
+In addition to the Trustees, attending for all or part of the meeting were Senior Vice President David Creamer, and Provost Liz Mullenix; Vice Presidents Cristina Alcalde, Jayne Brownell, Brad Bundy, Ande Durojaiye, Sue McDowell, Jessica Rivinius, David Seidl, Amy Shoemaker, Brent Shock and Randi Thomas; along with Executive Fellow Stacey Lowery Bretz, and Ted Pickerill, Chief of Staff and Secretary to the Board of Trustees.
+Also present to address or assist the Committee were; Associate Vice President for Budgeting and Analysis, David Ellis; Chief Audit Officer Terry Moore, and Associate Vice President for Facilities Planning and Operations, Cody Powell; along with many others in attendance to assist or observe.